jalombar/starsmasher/docs/source/reference/sph_input.rst

    * - ``trelax``
      - ``1.d30``
      - every run
      - drag timescale.
-0 derives both it and treloff from the model, a very large value disables the drag
+0 derives it from the model, and for a single star sets treloff with it, a very large value disables the drag
    * - ``treloff``
      - ``0``
      - every run
      - time the drag switches off and the run turns dynamical.
-Overwritten when trelax=0
+It ends a scan as well, since a scan runs until min(tf,treloff).
+Overwritten when trelax=0 for a single star
    * - ``tresplintmuoff``
      - ``0.``
      - every run